openstack-archive/group-based-policy-specs/specs/juno/group-based-policy-abstraction.rst

   specific actions.

-* Complement the governance model proposed in the OpenStack Congress project by making Policy Labels available for enforcement.
+* Complement the governance model proposed in the OpenStack Congress project by making Policy Tags available for enforcement.

 The following new terminology is being introduced:

-**Endpoint (EP):** An L2/L3 addressable entity.
+**Policy Target (PT):** It is the smallest unit of resource abstraction at which policy can be applied.

-**Endpoint Group (EPG):** A collection of endpoints.
+**Policy Target Group (PTG):** A collection of policy targets.

-**Contract:** It defines how the application services provided by an EPG can be accessed.
-In effect it specifies how an EPG communicates with other EPGs.
-A Contract consists of Policy Rules.
+**Policy Rule Set (PRS):** It defines how the application services provided by an PTG can be accessed.
+In effect it specifies how an PTG communicates with other PTGs.
+A Policy Rule Set consists of Policy Rules.

-**Policy Rule:** These are individual rules used to define the communication criteria between EPGs.
+**Policy Rule (PR):** These are individual rules used to define the communication criteria between PTGs.
 Each rule contains a Filter, Classifier, and Action.

 **Classifier:** Characterizes the traffic that a particular Policy Rule acts on.
 Corresponding action is taken on traffic that satisfies this classification criteria.

-**Action:** The action that is taken for a matching Policy Rule defined in a Contract.
+**Action:** The action that is taken for a matching Policy Rule defined in a Policy Rule Set.

-**Filter:** Provides a way to tag a Policy Rule with Capability and Role labels.
+**Filter:** Provides a way to tag a Policy Rule with Capability and Role tags.

-**Capability:** It is a Policy Label that defines what part of a Contract a particular EPG provides.
+**Capability:** It is a Policy Label that defines what part of a Policy Rule Set a particular PTG provides.

-**Role:** It is a Policy Label that defines what part of a Contract an EPG wants to consume.
+**Role:** It is a Policy Label that defines what part of a Policy Rule Set an PTG wants to consume.

-**Contract Scope:** An EPG conveys its intent to provide or consume a Contract (or its part) by defining a Contract Scope which references the target Contract.
+**Policy Rule Set Scope:** An PTG conveys its intent to provide or consume a Policy Rule Set (or its part) by defining a Policy Rule Set Scope which references the target Policy Rule Set.

-**Selector:** A Contract Scope can define additional constraints around choosing the matching provider or consumer EPGs for a Contract via a Selector.
+**Selector:** A Policy Rule Set Scope can define additional constraints around choosing the matching provider or consumer PTGs for a Policy Rule Set via a Selector.

 **Policy Tags:** These are labels contained within a namespace hierarchy and used to define Capability and Role tags used in Filters.

-**L2 Policy:** Used to define a L2 boundary and impose additional constraints (such as no broadcast) within that L2 boundary.
+**L2 Policy (L2P):** Used to define a L2 boundary and impose additional constraints (such as no broadcast) within that L2 boundary.

-**L3 Policy:** Used to define a non-overlapping IP address space.
+**L3 Policy (L3P):** Used to define a non-overlapping IP address space.

-**Network Service Policy:** Used to define policies that are used for assigning resources in an EPG to be consumed by network services.
+**Network Service Policy (NSP):** Used to define policies that are used for assigning resources in an PTG to be consumed by network services.

 Here is an example of how a three tier application would look like: